loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_4.md.md

 }
 ```

 But how do we know it's an `ArticlePage`?
-It does not appear anywhere in the json, so we need to extend it with a new property.
+It does not appear anywhere in the json, so we need to add a property.

 ```json
 {